 - To organize and mobilize support for reproductive health and justice issues.

 Our focus is on grassroots organizing efforts led by those most impacted by a lack of reproductive health access, as well as strategically supporting emerging leaders in the field.

 The Circle has an ongoing commitment to support “megaphone strategies” that reach large numbers of women with messages about reproductive health and women’s empowerment, taking advantage of new social media tools and organizing for long-term engagement.

 In 2005, WDN’s Reproductive Health Circle partnered with the Communications Consortium Media Center (CCMC) to launch Moving Forward – a multi-year, multi-million dollar research and strategic communications project.
 Seventy-six WDN donors have supported this work, raising about $1 million that has leveraged over $2 million from partner foundations.

-Moving Forward began with a multi-faceted research project to create a set of frames and messages that were found to be most effective in changing the tone of conversations around reproductive health and other health issues.
-As the venue for fights around reproductive and other health issues evolved, the Moving Forward project successfully worked in different arenas to fight for women’s access to a full range of health care.
+Moving Forward began with a multi-faceted research project to create a set of frames and messages that were found to be most effective in changing the tone of conversations around reproductive health and other health issues, without compromising support for abortion rights.
+As advocacy for reproductive and other health issues have evolved, the Moving Forward project successfully worked in different campaigns pushing for women’s access to a full range of health care.
 To learn more about the Moving Forward project, please read the case study on Reframing the Reproductive Rights Dialogue.